 - Attraction Marketing – Eliminating the Pushy Sales Approach

-- Copywriting VS Content Writing – An Essential Yet Persuasive Skill
+- Copywriting – An Essential Yet Persuasive Skill

 - Paid Advertising – Not For Beginners

-Cut Through the Noise and Create a Strategic Marketing Plan for Your Blog
+Cutting Through the Noise – Creating a Strategic Marketing Plan for Your Blog

-The more visitors you attract to your blog – as long as your blog is monetized for making money – the more money you will make, and the more lives you will change.
+The more visitors you attract to your blog – as long as your blog is monetized for making money – the more money you’ll make, and the more lives you’ll change.

 However – not all traffic is created equal.
 You will need targeted visitors to find and read your blog.